ShifatJahanShifa/SPL-01/README.md

 # roll-1301

 #this project is about implementing steganography. in this project, image file will be used as cover media and text file will be used as hidden data.
-this will help hide information within multimedia (image,gif,audio etc)
+this will help hide information within multimedia (image,gif,audio etc) .
+Second part of my project is GIF encoder.

 #Supervisor: Dr. B M Mainul Hossain